leonstel/leonstel.github.io/blogs/xmen_part2.md

  for making a mess when you don't think about what you code.
 With the store on the other hand you know for sure what and when to expect.

 To clarify we won't use any out of the box store libraries like Redux or MobX.
-It is a little bit rudimentary and does not cover all edge cases of the universe so don't use this store code in production!
+Our store is a little bit rudimentary and does not cover all edge cases of the universe so don't use this store code in production!